-Voters who missed the voter registration deadline can still register and vote - up to and including Election Day at the Modoc County Elections Office and other locations designated by the County Clerk.
+Voters who missed the voter registration deadline can still register and vote - up to and including Election Day at the Modoc County Elections Office.

-It's a simple, two-step process:
+It's a simple two-step process:

-- 1. Voters will fill out a paper registration form. - 2.
+- 1. Voters will fill out a paper or online voter registration form. - 2.
 Voters then vote, seal their ballot in a special envelope, and sign the envelope.

-Ballots will be counted after the elections official verifies the voter's registration and confirms that they have not already voted in the election.
+Ballots will be counted after the election's official verifies the voter's registration and confirms that they have not already voted in the election.